GoPro action camera mounted on a chest harness

 • 5.3K60 Ultra HD video matches HERO12 and HERO13 raw resolution

-• Front LCD plus touch rear screen for easy framing in any orientation
+• Front LCD plus touch rear screen for easy framing

 • Full GoPro app and accessory ecosystem compatibility